Br4z/life/notes/personal/books/the_Linux_command_line/02-learning_the_Shell/06-redirection.md

 7902 64566 503634 ls-output.txt
 ```

-It prints: lines, words and bytes counting respectively.
-If we executed it without command line arguments, `wc` accepts standard input.

-> The `-l` option limits its output to report only lines.
-Adding it to a pipeline is a handy way to count things.
+In this case, it prints out three numbers: lines, words, and bytes contained in `ls-out put.txt`...The `-l` option limits its output to report only lines.
+Adding it to a pipeline is a handy way to count things...

 ```BASH
 ls /bin /usr/bin | sort | uniq | wc -l # See the number of items we have in our sorted list